-Chapter 67.
-The Key to Entering Into Life Must Start From Fulfilling Your Duty
+Chapter 66.
+Entry Into Life Must Start From Fulfilling Your Duty

 Muddling through things is a great taboo in performing your duty.
 If you do this, you will not be able to perform your duty adequately.
 You must put your heart into it—this is an opportunity that is very hard for us to come by!
 When God gives you an opportunity that you don’t take hold of, it is lost.
 Once it has been lost, if you look for another opportunity later to perform your duty, it will be gone.
 God’s work waits for no man, nor does the opportunity to perform your duty!
 Some people say: “In the past when I performed my duty I didn’t do it well.
 I’d still like to perform this duty now, put my heart into it, and put some effort into it.
 Now I have strength and I am determined—I’ll be able to seize the opportunity and fulfill my duty well!”
 That opportunity is gone!
 Are there a lot of these opportunities?
 (No.) Ah, there are not many opportunities.
 You must take hold of them.
 When your duty comes upon you and you have to put effort into it, expend yourself, and dedicate your body, your mind, as well as your time, do not hold anything back, hide anything, or leave room for leeway.
 If you leave room for leeway, play games, or try to skate through, that work certainly will not be done well.
 You may say: “No one knows that I’ve tried to skate through—that’s great!”
 What kind of thinking is that?
 It’s fooling people and fooling God.
 If you fool God, will He know?
 (He’ll know.)
 He will certainly know, right?
 And are you sure people won’t know?
 (No.) Most of the time, the people who have worked with that person for a long time will know.
 They’re not dumb—they say: “This person is always just skating through when they do things, when they perform their duty.
 Their diligence, their effort is just fifty or sixty percent, or eighty percent.
 Eighty-five percent at the most—they don’t fully put their heart into it.
 They are just doing the minimum to get by and are only half paying attention.
 When they’re asked to do something they do a little bit and if someone is checking up on them, they do it a little better.
 Otherwise, they don’t do it as well.
 If they are dealt with they put their heart into it, otherwise they’re dozing through it and getting away with whatever they can—anyway, no one is watching!”
 After a while, some people realize, “This person isn’t reliable; they can’t be depended on.
 When an important duty is given to them they make a mess of it and you end up being deceived.
 So someone has to be looking over their shoulder.
 They can do day-to-day tasks—anything that doesn’t involve any principles.”
 What does it mean?
 With time people will see through them.
 They treat their own dignity and integrity as a game, until they don’t have any.
 If even people don’t trust them, do you think God will trust them?
 Would He entrust them with any major tasks?
 (No.) Why not?
 (Because they’re not worthy of trust.)
 They can’t be depended on!
 If you have someone who’s not dependable perform a task without anyone else, just that one person does it, what can you do?
 You have to get someone to follow them or you yourself need to quietly follow them around.
 If a person is dependable, you will hand over all important tasks to them.
 Why is this?
 When they handle things for you, they consider all of your needs.
 They are kind-hearted and responsible; when they handle tasks for someone else, when they take something on for you, it’s as if it were their own business, and they might even be more attentive than when they handle their own affairs.
 They think of things for you, they think of you at every step, and they are of the same mind as you.
 What kind of person is this?
 (Dependable.)
 Is a dependable person someone with humanity?
 (Yes.)
 So can a person with humanity perform their duty well?
 For someone with humanity, performing their duty just as well when no one is watching should be easy; it should be within their own personal duties.
 For people without humanity, who are not dependable, performing their duty as well is very taxing.
 You always have to worry about it, watch over them, speak up more, and inquire into things.
 For whatever work they do, they also ruin something.
 There are some undependable people without humanity who, for every bottle of vinegar you have them buy, they knock over a bottle of soy sauce.
 In short, people always need to look into themselves when performing their duty.
 “Have I adequately fulfilled this duty?
 Did I put my heart into it?
 Did I just muddle through it—were there those conditions?”
 If those things occurred that’s really not good; that is dangerous.
 To put it in smaller terms, that person doesn’t have any credibility—people cannot trust them.
 To put it in broader terms, if they always muddle through their duty, if they do this in front of God, the danger is great!
 What are the consequences of being knowingly deceitful?
 Looking at the short term, they have a corrupt disposition, frequently have transgressions but do not repent, do not know how to put the truth into practice nor do they put it into practice.
 In the long term, if they always do things like that, their outcome will be ruined.
 That is a problem!
 What is this called?
 They do not make large mistakes but never stop making small mistakes.
 In the end, the consequences of this cannot be remedied.
 It’s very serious!